 Provider Network Subcommittee approved the policy to monitor access to care standards across the physical health and behavioral health networks during the reporting period.
-The policy specifies five percent (5%) of the behavioral health provider network within the region is audited each month on a rotating basis.
+The policy specifies five (5%) of the behavioral health provider network within the region is audited each month on a rotating basis.
 Providers that do not meet standards receive education and are reviewed within 90 days of initial contact to ensure compliance is achieved.
 Provider Relations conducted the first audits of network providers in December of 2019.

-In December 2019, 12 locations (5%) of behavioral health network within the region were contacted via phone to survey access to care standards.
-Out of the 12 audited behavioral health providers, only a third (33%) met all the standards.
-Providers within in these locations had same day and routine appointment for established members (50%) and new members (17%).
-The providers surveyed were located in Buena Vista, Canon City, Pueblo, Salida, Trinidad and Walsenburg.
+For behavioral health providers, seven (7) provider locations received a phone call to survey access to care.
+Of those contacted, only 14% met all the standards.
+Similar number of providers had same day and routine appointment for established members (29%) and new members (14%).
+The providers surveyed were located in Logan, Morgan, Weld and Yuma counties.

-In order to improve access to care, Provider Relations will be communicating with behavioral health providers on the results and provide education on the standards.
-More importantly, providers will receive focused attention to identify the barriers causing the deficiency, including review of the practice's policy for new members, and potential methods to achieve compliance and ensure member access to care for members.
-Providers will be re-audited within 90 days of receiving education and results regarding access to care compliance.
+Provider Relations will be communicating with behavioral health providers on the results and provide education on the standards.
+More importantly, providers will receive focused attention to identify the barriers causing the deficiency and potential methods to achieve compliance and ensure member access to care.
+Providers will be re-audited within ninety (90) days of receiving education and results regarding access to care compliance.